Delaine Le Bas: Un-Fair-Ground at The Whitworth

 This February, The Whitworth showcases one of contemporary art’s most unruly imaginations as 2024 Turner Prize nominee Delaine Le Bas arrives with a major solo exhibition.

-A newly commissioned installation digs deeper into Le Bas’s long-standing engagement with magic, folklore and witchcraft.
-This section opens outwards too, bringing in works by artist peers and predecessors including Pearl Alcock, William Blake, Madge Gill, John Martin, and Paula Rego – a lineage of outsiders, visionaries and rule-breakers.
+The exhibition unfolds across distinct but interlinked sections, including a newly commissioned witch house installation that deepens Le Bas’s long-standing engagement with magic, folklore and witchcraft.
+The witch house installation opens outwards too, bringing in works by artist peers and predecessors including Pearl Alcock, William Blake, Madge Gill, John Martin and Paula Rego – a lineage of outsiders, visionaries and rule-breakers.
+This approach echoes ideas of the “metabolic museum”, where collections are treated as active, changeable systems rather than fixed displays.

 What's on at The Whitworth